Tominator2/lollybot/README.txt

     node -v

+- If you are on a 64 bit Windows machine make sure that you use the win 32 version of Node.js NOT the x64 version (see step 1 under 'Getting Started' for Windows above).
+The pre-compiled version of the node-hid plug-in will only work with the 32 bit version of Node.js.

 - If the server reports that it cannot check out the USB device on Linux or MacOS make sure that you are running as root or use: